typpo/call-congress/README.md

 - Set up your `.env` file.
 For a dummy `.env`, run `cp example_dot_env .env`
 - Run `node cyc_entry.js` to start the server.

+## How It Works

+- Caller calls in to the central number handling all redirects
+- Caller is instructed as to what will happen after having called this number
+- Caller is prompted for their Zip Code, followed by the pound (#) sign.
+They're given 10 seconds to complete, or are disconnected
+- Caller is informed that they'll be connected to their senators and representatives one-after-another.
+If they want to skip a call, they can press star (*).

 ## Contributing

 Contributions welcomed and encouraged!
 Here's how you should contribute to this repository: